- On view through September 5, 2022

 Glenn Kaino’s work spans an extraordinary range of media and creative activity.
 As a visual artist, he was chosen by the U.S. Department of State to represent the country in the 13th Cairo Biennale and was included in the 2004 Whitney Biennial, the 12th Lyon Biennial, and Prospect.3 in New Orleans.
 He has had solo exhibitions at the High Museum of Art in Atlanta, the Modern Art Museum of Fort Worth, The Andy Warhol Museum, Performa 09, the Museum of Contemporary Art San Diego, and the Whitney Museum of American Art, among others.
 Kaino has created various platforms for the production and dissemination of art and culture; he is co-founder of Deep River Gallery, a founding board member of LAXART and The Mistake Room, and is a current board member of Los Angeles’ Hammer Museum, Fathomers, and The Music Center.
 Kaino recently released on Starz the documentary co-directed by Afshin Shahidi, With Drawn Arms, about his work with Olympian Tommie Smith, executive produced by John Legend and Jesse Williams.

 The team behind the first project also includes Inny Clemons, Landon J. Thomas, IV, Matthew Selby, Brian Vasquez, and Derek DelGaudio.

-Support for In the Light of a Shadow is provided in part by the National Endowment for the Arts.
 Programming at MASS MoCA is made possible in part by the Barr Foundation, Horace W. Goldsmith Foundation, and Mass Cultural Council.

 Image courtesy of the artist